dvarrazzo/pg_seldump/README.rst

   into the dump with somethings else

 The objects in the database are matched to the rules in the config files.
-Every match will have a score according to how strict the selector matched the object (TODO: this is a lie atm):
+Every match will have a score according to how specific was the selector matched the object (TODO: this is a lie atm):

 - ``name``: 1000
 - ``names``: 500